zbunde/angular-typeahead/readme.md

 </div>
 ```
 - hide it if there is no model or we aren't selecting anything.
-- loop through our items displaying the name.
+- loop through our states displaying the name.

 #### Controller:
-- within our controller we make a get request to our states.json file, and then set our scope.items to that return.
+- within our controller we make a get request to our states.json file, and then set our scope.states to that return.
 - use our factory we built to retrieve the states from our json file.
 - set our $scope.states to the return of that request.